-In June we celebrate Father’s Day, honoring dads who devote themselves to raising children and building families.
+In June we celebrate Father’s Day, honoring men who devote themselves to raising children and building families.
 New fathers actively engaged in their children’s lives understand their responsibility to plan for the future.
-While the idea of parents dying and leaving young children without loving parents is unimaginable, it does happen.
+While the idea of parents dying and leaving young children without loving caregivers is unimaginable, it does happen.
 Minor children need the protection parents can provide with an estate plan, both financially and emotionally.

 A concern to take seriously: while the court is doing its work, who will care for the children?
 They may be placed in foster care if there is no will and no guardian has been named.
-You don’t have to be a trained psychiatrist to know it’s far better for children during a traumatic time, especially babies, to know the person caring for them.
+You don’t have to be a trained psychiatrist to know it’s far better for children during a traumatic time, to know the person caring for them.
 Even infants recognize the difference between familiar faces and the faces of strangers.

 The will is also used to name the person who will oversee finances for the children, referred to as the custodian.
 Children under the age of 18 may not directly inherit money or take control of property.
-Instead, a custodian is named to be in charge of assets until the children reach the age of majority, which is 18 in most states.
+Instead, a custodian is named to be in charge of assets until the children reach the age of majority, which is 18 in Texas.
 If there is no will and no planning has been done, the court will appoint custodian.

 These two people—the guardian and the custodian—will be working together and making major decisions about the children until the children become legal adults.
 They need to be trustworthy, responsible and in the case of the guardian, loving and supportive.
 They also need to work well together.